Morzep

 Students face various challenges that can lead to financial struggles and even the accumulation of debt:

-• Dealing with overwhelming student debt (the average student borrower has 28,950 dollars in debt, as per 2023 statistics)
+• Dealing with overwhelming student debt (the average student borrower has 39,547 dollars in debt, as per 2026 statistics)

 • Lacking financial literacy, hence making irresponsible choices

-• Being impulsive with purchases
+• Being impulsive with purchases or borrowing to cover superfluous expenses

 • Being overly reliant on a credit card

 Surveys suggest that about 74 percent of college students are facing financial challenges.
-So, you’re not alone but there are numerous things you can do to get out of this not-ideal situation.
+So, you’re not alone, but there are numerous things you can do to get out of this not-ideal situation.

-The Best Budgeting Tips for College Students
+The Best Budgeting Tips for Students in College

 Having a good spending plan, knowing how to manage student loan debt, knowing how to thoroughly check a bank statement, cutting down recreational spending, and being realistic about your current money situation are all important budgeting steps that will help you out in the long run.